King Louis the 14th relocated many nobles to his palace at Versailles where he could keep an eye on them and demand their loyalty.

 Boost!

-The protectorate The republic in England established by Oliver Cromwell, though in reality, it was a military dictatorship
+The republic in England established by Oliver Cromwell, though in reality, it was a military dictatorship

 Puritans A religious group who wanted to purify the Church of England.